karlmdavis/justdavis-ansible/README.md

 ### Python

-This project requires Python 2.7.
-On Ubuntu/Debian systems, it can be installed as follows:
+This project requires Python 3.
+On Ubuntu/Debian 18.04+ systems, it can be installed as follows:

-    $ sudo apt install python
+    $ sudo apt install python3 python-virtualenv

 The following packages will also be required by `pip` (see below) to build/install some of the required Python modules:

-    $ sudo apt install build-essential python-dev libpq-dev
+    $ sudo apt install build-essential python3-dev libpq-dev

 ### virtualenv

 This project has some dependencies that have to be installed via `pip` (as opposed to `apt`).
 Accordingly, it's strongly recommended that you make use of a [Python virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to manage those dependencies.

-If it isn't already installed, install the `virtualenv` package.
-On Ubuntu/Debian, this is best done via:

-    $ sudo apt install python-virtualenv

-Next, create a virtual environment for this project and install the project's dependencies into it:
+Create a virtual environment for this project and install the project's dependencies into it:

     $ cd justdavis-ansible.git
-    $ virtualenv -p /usr/bin/python2.7 venv
+    $ virtualenv -p /usr/bin/python3 venv
     $ source venv/bin/activate
     $ pip install -r requirements.txt